IBM/swift-kitura-hyper-protect-dbaas/README.md

 The application uses the [CloudEnvironment package](https://github.com/IBM-Swift/CloudEnvironment) to read the connection and configuration information from the environment and this file.
 It uses `mappings.json`, found in the `config` directory, to communicate where the credentials can be found for each service.

 If the application is running locally, it can connect to IBM Cloud services using unbound credentials read from this file.
-If you need to create unbound credentials you can do so from the IBM Cloud web console ([example](https://cloud.ibm.com/docs/services/Cloudant/tutorials/create_service.html#creating-a-service-instance)), or using the CloudFoundry CLI [`cf create-service-key` command](https://cli.cloudfoundry.org/en-US/cf/create-service-key.html).
+If you need to create unbound credentials you can do so from the IBM Cloud web console ([example](https://cloud.ibm.com/docs/services/Cloudant/tutorials?topic=cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud)), or using the Cloud Foundry CLI [`cf create-service-key` command](https://cli.cloudfoundry.org/en-US/cf/create-service-key.html).

 When you push your application to IBM Cloud, these values are no longer used, instead the application automatically connects to bound services using environment variables.